ably/ably-js/CONTRIBUTING.md

 ## Test suite

-To run both the Mocha & Karma Browser tests, simply run the following command:
+To run the Mocha tests, simply run the following command:

     npm test